jugnuagrawal/microservice-generator/README.md

 # Microservice Generator

-This tool creates a microservice based on express js and mongoose js which can do CRUD operation over HTTP using RESTful web service.
+This library creates a microservice based on express js and mongoose js which can do CRUD operation over HTTP using RESTful web service.

 ### Setup